610265158/faceboxes-tensorflow/README.md

 ### visualization
 ![A demo](https://github.com/610265158/faceboxes-tensorflow/blob/master/figures/example2.png)

-if u get a trained model, run `python tools/auto_freeze.py`, it will read the checkpoint file in ./model, and produce detector.pb, then
+If u get a trained model, run `python tools/auto_freeze.py`, it will read the checkpoint file in ./model, and produce detector.pb, then

 `python vis.py`

-u can check the code in vis.py to make it runable, it's simple.
+You can check the code in vis.py to make it runable, it's simple.
 ### reference
 # [FaceBoxes: A CPU Real-time Face Detector with High Accuracy](https://arxiv.org/abs/1708.05234)